x

-Many bereaved families are paying too much Inheritance Tax (IHT) because they failed to plan ahead, warns leading Dorset law firm Coles Miller.
+Many bereaved families are paying too much Inheritance because they failed to plan ahead, warns leading Dorset law firm Coles Miller.

 IHT has been dubbed a ‘voluntary tax’ because HM Revenue & Customs rules allow so many exemptions – but many people fail to use them.